microsoftgraph/microsoft-graph-docs-contrib/concepts/education-build-notificationchannelurl.md

 # Build notificationChannelUrl property value using the Microsoft Graph API

-This article describes how to use the education API in Microsoft Graph to build the `notificationChannelUrl` property for an [educationAssignment](/graph/api/resources/educationassignment).
+This article describes how to use the education API in Microsoft Graph to build the `notificationChannelUrl` string property for an [educationAssignment](/graph/api/resources/educationassignment).

 This property is used to specify the default Teams channel to which notifications will be sent.
 Default value is null.